TheGoldenEye/polka-store/README.md

 - staking rewards
 - staking slashes

+Additionally to the balance-relevant transaction data, also changes in bonded amounts are stored.

 Btw, you can download regularly updated example databases from my file storage linked below.

 ## 2 Installation